grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Linking

-In order to allow for users to split their code across multiple files we generate a mostly valid wasm output for each file.
-After this we merge all of the wasm files together into a single source file mapping the wasm imports and functions.
+Each Grain source file is compiled to a Grain-specific wasm file.
+To create the final program, we merge all of the files together in a step known as linking.
 This takes place in [linking/link.re](https://github.com/grain-lang/grain/blob/main/compiler/src/linking/link.re)

 ## Emission